Charles Peak

-Charles Peak is a bare rock peak, 990 m high, surmounting the southeast end of the Collier Hills in the Heritage Range.
+Charles Peak is a bare rock peak in Antarctica, 990 m high, surmounting the southeast end of the Collier Hills in the Heritage Range.
 It was mapped by the United States Geological Survey from surveys and from U.S. Navy air photos, 1961–66, and named by the Advisory Committee on Antarctic Names for Charles E. Williams, a meteorologist at Little America V Station in 1958.